 - Think about how many people will be invited.
 Having a rough idea of the number of people will also help you decide if a simple funeral is the best option.

 - Find a funeral director.
 You can use our directory to find funeral directors near you.
-It’s a good idea to contact at least three different funeral directors so you can compare options and prices before making your choice.
+It’s a good idea to contact at least three different funeral directors so you can compare their simple funeral costs before making your choice.

 - Let the funeral director plan the service.
 Once you’ve agreed to the quote, the funeral director will arrange the service.
 They’ll be in contact throughout this time to ask any questions or let you know if there’s anything else they need you to do.